 15 Gardening Tips for August

-It’s August, BC summer weather is here, and it’s time to really make the most of your garden.
+It’s August, summer holidays are here, and it’s time to really make the most of your garden.
 Borders are filled with late summer flowers, and there’s plenty to harvest in the vegetable plot!
-Keep your garden looking great this month with our top 15 gardening tips for August.
+Keep your garden looking great this month with our top gardening tips for August.

 1. Keep up with deadheading.
 Roses, daylilies, dahlias, and cosmos will all keep on flowering for longer if regularly deadheaded, and they make beautiful cut flowers!